How to Get a Proofreading Certificate Worth Having

 The Publishing Training Centre

-• training provided by a well-established organization in the editing industry
+• well-established training provider in the publishing industry

 The Chartered Institute of Editing and Proofreading